ShadaiF/Post-install-config/README.md

 <p>
 - From Admin panel > Agents > Departments
 </p>
-- Add a new department ("System Adminitrator")
+- Add a new department ("System Administrators")
 </p>
 <br />